 Shree Krishna Vada Pav

 Feel like eating a vada pav?
+Want to try a London Indian restaurant that offers something a little different than tikka and naan?
 Shree Krishna Vada Pav should be your first port of call.
 Just £1 can get you a regular vada pav at one of SKVP's various premises and we're not lying when we're say they're some of the most satisfying sandwiches you'll get in the city.
 They're also affordable enough that you should really try every variant SKVP does when you do make a potato patty pilgrimage.
 The cheese vada pav isn't as weird as it sounds and the Schezwan [sic] vada pav is just as delicious as it does.
 Dishes outside of the vada pav realm also delight.
 An explosively named paneer bomb bursts with heat while the available-at-the-weekend-only sabudana khichadi is a fresh and refreshing rendition of the West Indian favourite.

 148-150 Uxbridge Road, UB4 0JH